umutcanaltin/fpgai_compiler/configs/examples/README.md

 # FPGAI Example Configurations

 These examples are intended to match the current public `fpgai inspect --config ...` schema.
-They are examples for users and contributors, not sprint-only artifacts.
+They are examples for users and contributors, not development-only artifacts.

 ## Validate an example